AdaGold/group-fansite/README.md

 This group fansite must have the following HTML files:

 - `index.html` must include your names or team name somewhere.
+This file is in the project root.

 - `facts.html` should include a series of fun facts or more detailed information about your topic.
+This file is in the `pages` folder.

 - `gallery.html` must include at least 3 images with descriptions and links to where the images came from if applicable.
+This file is also in the `pages` folder.

-Each group member should take responsibility for creating one HTML file.
+Each group member should take responsibility for completing one HTML file.

 ### Layout